 Your growing expertise is put into practice through exercise sheets and quizzes.
 Regular online meetings and lively forum discussions with fellow students, tutors and lecturers will round off your learning experience.

 A Certificate of Advanced Studies (CAS) is a subject-specific advanced training program which is compliant with the European Credit Transfer System (ECTS).
-With a scope of 10 ECTS each, our Certificates correspond to an average study-workload of 250 hours - considering that 1 ECTS is equivalent to 25 hours.
+With a scope of 12 ECTS, this certificate corresponds to an average study-workload of 300 hours - considering that 1 ECTS is equivalent to 25 hours.

 These standards secure the high quality of CAS programs, as well as their comparability and recognition across educational institutions that offer academic continuing education for working professionals.